-You cannot fax your forms, as original signatures are required.
+You cannot fax your forms: original ink signatures are required.
 It is not necessary to see someone when submitting documentation.

 OSAP application deadlines must be met in order for your OSAP funds to be processed in time.
-The Student Financial Services office at York must receive your completed application and all required documents by the dates indicated on the government OSAP website.
+The Student Financial Services office at York must receive your completed application and all required documents by the dates indicated on the Government of Ontario's OSAP website.

-Indicated below are the maximum amounts of assistance a student may receive for an academic year, based on the Ministry's calculated need.
+Indicated below are the maximum amounts of assistance a student may receive for each academic year, based on the Ministry's calculated need.

 |Part-time Canada Student Loan||$10,000*|

-* The maximum outstanding principal for all Part-time Canada Student Loans cannot exceed $10,000 at any time (does not include accruing interest).
+*The maximum outstanding principal for all Part-time Canada Student Loans cannot exceed $10,000 at any time (this figure does not include accruing interest).